Maelgwyn Mineral Services Africa (Pty) Ltd Personnel

 Mike has degrees in Mineral Processing (Cardiff University, Wales) and Entrepreneurship & Innovation (Swinburne University of Technology, Melbourne Australia).
 He is a Chartered Engineer and is a Member of the Institute of Materials, Minerals & Mining (London), the Australian Institute of Mining & Metallurgy and the Society of Mining Engineers of AIME (USA).

-In 2012 Mike was appointed a director of the Coalition of Energy Efficient Comminution (CEEC).
+In 2012 Mike was appointed a director of the Coalition of Energy Efficient Comminution (CEEC) and in 2018 made chairman of the organisation.
 CEEC is a not for profit industry led international organisation whose aim is the acceleration of awareness of the industry to improve energy utilisation in the major area of comminution (size reduction).

-In addition, Mike is also on the board of directors of both the British Triathlon Federation (BTF) and its associate member, Welsh Triathlon Limited.
+In addition, Mike has previously sat on the boards of both the British Triathlon Federation (BTF) and its associate member, Welsh Triathlon Limited.
 The BTF is recognised as one of the world’s leading sporting NGB’s in areas of governance and leadership, whilst it has been the most successful triathlon nation at the last two Olympic Games.
 Mike also participates in the sport at age group level.
-He is a former British Age Group Champion and has represented team Great Britain at both the European and World Triathlon Championships over a number of years
+He is a former British Age Group Champion, multiple Welsh Champion and has represented team Great Britain at both the European and World Triathlon Championships over a number of years

 Peter has a BSc in Mining Engineering from Nottingham University, UK and an MSc from the University of Witwatersrand, South Africa.
-He is the principal of Euromin Ltd, a Portuguese based engineering consultancy.
 Peter started his mining career with the National Coal Board in the UK and also later worked seven years as a project manager with the South African Chamber of Mines Research, mainly investigating coal mining techniques.
 In 1982, he joined DeBeers and was seconded to Angola as a mining engineer working on the state-owned diamond mines.
 After this period with DeBeers Peter has spent many years in Angola running various diamond operations as operations manager.
 In 1992 he was one of the initial six employees of ITM Mining Limited who established mining operations after the curtailment of the civil war in Angola.
 The company grew to become one of the largest revenue producers in Angola.
 Peter then spent seven years as Director do Projecto for Sociedade Mineira do Lucapa, an ENDIAMA state controlled diamond mining company.
 Peter is currently a director of Maelgwyn Mineral Services Ltd. based in Cardiff, Wales and also the Managing Director of Greenhills Technologies International Ltd.; a private company looking to develop mining and processing projects in Europe.

 Peter lives on the coast between Lisbon and Cascais in Portugal and spends his free time trying to improve his golf handicap.